Architectural reprography: Diazotypes

 By the middle of the 20th century, wet-process reprographic techniques such as blueprinting, Pellet, and Van Dyke printing were largely superseded by various dry-printing processes.
-The most common of these is the Diazotype process, refined in the 1920s, which used paper supports sensitized with diazonium salts, a coupling agent, and an acid stabilizer to produce a dark line on a white ground.
+The most common of these is the diazotype process, refined in the 1920s, which used paper supports sensitized with diazonium salts, a coupling agent, and an acid stabilizer to produce a dark line on a white ground.
 The Diazo positive print was considered more readable than a negative blueprint, and the dry process eliminated the image distortion of wet paper.

 As with other earlier reprographic processes, a translucent original drawing was placed over a sheet of the sensitized paper and exposed to light.
 However, the next step exposed the paper to an ammonia gas.
 This alkaline gas catalyzed a reaction between the diazo salts and the coupling agent to produce an image that fixed in the paper over several days.
 Typically these prints have blue or dark purple lines on a mottled cream-colored background, although line and ground colors can vary.

 A related process is the sepia Diazo print, which produced either a positive or negative print in dark brown and light tones.
 The negative versions of these prints were most often produced as intermediaries, like the earlier Van Dyke process, to allow corrections and revisions without disturbing the original drawing.
 In the negative printing process, additional resins and oils were sometimes added to the paper support to increase translucency.
 Positive sepia prints, generally made on opaque paper, were typically used as an alternative to positive blueline Diazo prints.

 Both blueline and sepia prints were often poorly and cheaply processed, resulting in undesirable residual chemical content.
 Off-gassing of sulfurous compounds, image fading, and yellowing of the paper support are common signs of degradation and are not reversible.
 Diazo prints are also highly light-sensitive and can fade to illegibility within a short period of exposure to ultraviolet light.

 In archival practice, Diazo prints are the most common reprographic format encountered in late 20th-century architectural collections.
-However, their inherent fragility and fugitive images, as compared with blueprints and earlier processes, makes their care problematic.
+However, their inherent fragility and fugitive images, as compared with blueprints and earlier processes, make their care problematic.
 Diazos—particularly sepia prints, which readily transfer color to adjacent papers—should be physically segregated from all other types of media.
 Exposure to light and pollutants in air should be minimized, and wherever possible, original drawings or reformatted prints should be kept for reference.